chromium/chromium/docs/mac/triage.md

-# Mac Team Triage Process
+# Chrome Mac Team Triage Process

-This document outlines how the Mac team triages bugs.
+This document outlines how the Chrome Mac Team triages bugs.
 Triage is the process of converting raw bug reports filed by developers or users into actionable, prioritized tasks assigned to engineers.

+*** promo
+If you are not on the Chrome Mac Team and want to send a bug to them for triage, please mark bugs as Untriaged with label `Mac` (not the OS label "Mac") and allow the Mac triage rotation to assign them.
+***

 The Mac bug triage process is split into two phases.
 First-phase triage is done daily in week-long shifts by a single person.
-Second-phase triage is done in a standing meeting at the end of the work week by three people.
-Each week, these three people are:
+Second-phase triage is done in a standing meeting on Mondays by the Mac team as a group.

-* The primary oncall, who does both phases
-* The secondary oncall, who will become primary in the following week, and who is in the triage meeting so they'll be aware of ongoing themes
-* The TL, who is currently ellyjones@

 A key tool of the triage process is the "Mac" label (*not* the same as the Mac OS tag), which makes bugs visible to the triaging step of the process.
 This